 - 9. Myanmar.
 The delegation reported that there is no specific legal framework for CBT, but a CBT framework is applied in drug cases in which police officers take drug users to medical centres for medical treatment.
 Drug users who refuse treatment are sent to a rehabilitation centre for six months.
 This process involves the police, the courts, the Ministry of Home Affairs, the Ministry of Health and Sport, and the Ministry of Social Welfare, Relief and Resettlement (MOSWRR).
 The MOSWRR implements rehabilitation services by Centre Based Rehabilitation, Semi-Community Based Rehabilitation, and Community-Based Rehabilitation Reports on Activities of Rehabilitation.
 These processes involve interviewing and recording of the biological data of trainees and making assessments based on the use of drugs.
 The social work practices being carried out include mental and physical rehabilitation, providing vocational training, preparing for reintegration into society and the provision of after-care services.
 Myanmar is undertaking efforts to raise public awareness in order to educate the public, change the public mindset, promote the use of community corrections over imprisonment, and prevent recidivism. - 10.
-VIET NAM.
+Viet Nam.
 The delegation from Viet Nam reported learning about organizational structure, qualified staff, facilities, and professional volunteers during the second phase of the TCTP.
-In January 2018, Viet Nam issued guidance on conditional early release and the application of suspended sentence.
+Since January 2018, Viet Nam has issued some documents related to guidance on conditional early release and suspended sentence.
 In Viet Nam, CBT basically includes conditional early release, non-custodial sentences, and suspended sentences.
-Vietnamese law emphasizes the participation of the community in offender treatment through many measures such as education and job training, sport and cultural activities, yearly meetings for families of inmates, agreements with the private sector to support offender rehabilitation, and legal support and psychological counselling.
-Inmates are eligible for conditional early release based on good behaviour.
+Vietnamese law emphasizes the participation of the community in offender treatment (including inmates, persons serving non-custodial sentences, persons serving suspended sentences, and persons granted conditional early release) through many measures such as education and job training, sport and cultural activities, yearly meetings for families of inmates, agreements with the private sector to support offender rehabilitation, and legal support and psychological counselling.
+Inmates are eligible for conditional early release if they meet certain requirements.
 Conditional release decisions are made by provincial people's courts where the inmates are serving the sentence.
-Offenders serving sentences in the community are subject to supervision and reporting, but they receive vocational training and job-hunting and financial support.
+Offenders serving sentences in the community are subject to management, supervision, education and reporting as well as other requirements, such as vocational training and job-hunting and financial support.
 To raise awareness of CBT in the community, the delegation recommended measures such as (i) issuing instruction documents, (ii) dissemination of information through the media, especially national television, (iii) conducting national surveys on CBT, (iv) developing mechanisms to reward active participation of people in the community and extending models of funds and clubs for rehabilitation.